Tmw/fibgrid/README.md

 ## Possible improvements

 - The function that checks for horizontal fibonacci sequences checks the whole grid on every click; we can speed this up by only checking the row/column intersection.
 However; currently this logic runs in ~15ms on my machine.
+- Clean up the `horizontalFibonacciSequence` module a bit more.